Kidoz-SDK/KIDOZ_ADMOB_iOS_ADAPTER/README.md

 * Set the following in the `Class Name` field: </br>
 KidozAdMobMediationRewardedAdapter

+    ```
+    Note: for Google Mobile Ads SDK lower than 7.42.2
+      Set the full path in the Class Name field:
+      KidozAdMobMediationRewardedLegacyAdapter
+    ```

 ### KIDOZ Banner Adapter:
 * Set the following in the `Class Name` field: </br>
 KidozAdMobMediationBannerAdapter</br>